Geroprotectors

 http://www.ncbi.nlm.nih.gov/pubmed/?term=15328413

 Proc Natl Acad Sci U S A. 2004 Aug 31;101(35):12980-5.
-Epub

-2004 Aug 24.
+Epub 2004 Aug 24.

-An accelerated assay for the identification
+accelerated assay for the identification of

-of lifespan-extending interventions in Drosophila
+lifespan-extending interventions in Drosophila melanogaster.

-Bauer JH, Goupil S, Garber GB, Helfand SL.
+Goupil S, Garber GB, Helfand SL.

 Abstract

-Recent advances in aging research have uncovered genes and genetic
+Recent advances in aging research have uncovered genes and

-measurement of age at death of individuals in a population.
-The
+the measurement of age at death of individuals in a population.

-use of survivorship to identify genetic and pharmacological
+The use of survivorship to identify genetic and pharmacological

 interventions that prolong life is time-consuming and requires a